kevdpow/bot-template/README.md

 ## Introduction

-This README is intended for a bot that schedules tweets.[Perpetually running bots will likely not fall within Heroku's free deployment tier](https://www.heroku.com/pricing).
+This README is intended for a bot that schedules tweets.
+[Perpetually running bots will likely not fall within Heroku's free deployment tier](https://www.heroku.com/pricing).

 ## Requirements